theofiloscy95/holochat-rust/README.md

 [![Code Status](https://img.shields.io/badge/Code-Pre--Alpha-orange.svg)](https://github.com/Holochain/holochat#feature-roadmap-and-current-progress)

+Do not delete the Cargo.lock file!
+This ensures the correct versions of holochain-core are used.

 ***Multi-room P2P chat on Holochain**

 **[Code Status:](https://github.com/holochain/holochain/milestones?direction=asc&sort=completeness&state=all)** Pre-alpha.
 Not for production use.
 This application has not been audited for any security validation.